concur/developer.concur.com/src/api-guides/hotelservice2/hotel-shop-book-cancel.markdown

     Please refer to the [FAQ](./faq.html#availability) for additional information regarding `RateDetails`.

-9. The business traveler closes the “Rules and cancellation policy” pop-up window and selects a rate.
-The Trip Summary page is displayed where the Business traveler can set the Hotel Preferences, Enter Guest information (from their profile), select the method of payment and view the total estimated price.
+9. The business traveler closes the **Rules and cancellation policy** pop-up window and selects a rate.
+The Trip Summary page is displayed where the business traveler can set the Hotel Preferences, Enter Guest information (from their profile), select the method of payment and view the total estimated price.
 The Rate rules and cancellation policy will be displayed as well.
 Like the previous step, if the cancellation details were deferred, a [RateDetails](https://developer.concur.com/api-reference/direct-connects/hotel-service-2/Rate-details.html) request will be invoked.

 ### <a name="reserve"></a>Hotel Reservation

 10. The business traveler agrees to the rate rules, restrictions and cancellation policy and clicks **Reserve Hotel and Continue**.

     <a href='./images/general-walkthrough/review-and-reserve-hotel.png'><img style="max-width:300px" src="./images/general-walkthrough/review-and-reserve-hotel.png"/></a>

-11. When the reservation request succeeds, the details of the reservation will be displayed to the business traveler
+11. When the reservation request succeeds, the details of the reservation will be displayed to the business traveler.

     <a href='./images/general-walkthrough/trip-confirmation.png'><img style="max-width:300px" src="./images/general-walkthrough/trip-confirmation.png"/></a>